Representative Example: Borrow £4,000 and pay back your loan over 36 months. Monthly payments of £194.78.

 - If they lender approves you, they will generally speak to both the main applicant and the guarantor – and in some cases request some documentation to confirm some of your details.
 An example of this could be providing a photo of a payslip to prove your income.

 - If the lender can’t help, we will find you an alternative lender and the process repeats.

 - If all goes well, the money will be paid into the guarantor’s bank account.
-The guarantor then transfers the money into the main applicants bank account.
-It is done like this so the guarantor is fully aware the money has been paid out and their responsibility has begun.
+The guarantor then transfers the money into the main applicant’s bank account, so the guarantor is fully aware the money has been paid out and their responsibility has begun.

-Guarantor loans are a double edged sword, just like any type of borrowing, and there are many things you should take into account before taking one out.
+Guarantor loans are a double-edged sword, just like any type of borrowing, and there are many things you should consider before taking one out.

 Do you need to borrow the money?

 Do you really need to borrow the money?
 Can you save?
 Or wait a month?
-If you do and are looking to borrow a fixed sum of money and pay it back over a period of up to 5 years then a guarantor loan could be an ideal option.
+If you do and are looking to borrow a fixed sum of money and pay it back over a period of up to 5 years, then this type of loan could be an ideal option.